Assess your options for business growth

 If you can compete on price and offering, you may look at ways of increasing usage by existing customers.
 You can introduce, for example, loyalty schemes or add value to the existing product or service to encourage more frequent use, and retain and grow your customer base.

 Market penetration strategy isn't going to work for all products and all types of businesses.
-You may need to use different strategies to achieve and sustain growth.
-Read about other business growth strategies, including:
+You may need to use different business growth strategies to achieve and sustain growth.
+For example product development, market development or diversification.

 How to measure market penetration